Mielek/apim-policy-toolkit/docs/QuickStart.md

 4. Writing complex policy document
 5. Testing expressions in policy document

-## Setup project for authoring policies
+## Set up project for authoring policies

 * Check that you have latest [.NET SDK 8 sdk](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) version installed.
 * Open terminal and create a new solution by executing